One of the early feature requests for minimega was a scheduler that would launch

 To remove hosts, use

-nsmod API also allows you to control parameters of the scheduler such as
+ns API also allows you to control parameters of the scheduler such as how

-how the scheduler determines which host is the least loaded.
-This is done via
+the scheduler determines which host is the least loaded.
+This is done via the

 See the Scheduler section below for a description of the different ways the scheduler can compute load.

-difference for users is queued launching.
-Specifically, when the user calls
+When queueing is enabled and when the user calls

 Each call to